brianjking/docs-1/_handbook/v3-to-v4-migration.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>As v4 depends on docker, it is affected by <a href="https://loomchild.net/2016/09/04/docker-can-create-only-31-networks-on-a-single-machine/">Docker's limitation of 31 network per machine</a>.</p>
+<p>As v4 depends on Docker, it is affected by <a href="https://loomchild.net/2016/09/04/docker-can-create-only-31-networks-on-a-single-machine/">Docker's limitation of 31 network per machine</a>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>v4 creates one network per site.
-Then v4 also needs few Docker networks for global services.
+<p>v4 creates one network connection per site.
+EasyEngine v4 also needs few Docker network connections for global services.
 So roughly we limit the&nbsp;<g class="gr_ gr_27 gr-alert gr_gramm gr_inline_cards gr_run_anim Grammar only-ins replaceWithoutSep" id="27" data-gr-id="27">number</g> of sites to 25.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Please note, a WordPress multisite is counted as a single site.
-We highly recommend you use&nbsp;WordPress multisite more often.
+We highly recommend you consider using &nbsp;WordPress multisite more often.
 Aside site limit,&nbsp;multisite reduces overall burden and in a way enforce usage of quality codes.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->